Jun 28Monday, June 29, 2026 · all daysJun 30 · today »

 HN Discussion:

-• GLM 5.2 is a genuinely capable, cost-effective workhorse for daily coding tasks
+• GLM 5.2 is a genuinely capable workhorse model for daily development tasks

-• ~Other open models like DeepSeek may actually outperform GLM 5.2 across broader benchmarks
+• ~Other open models like DeepSeek may actually outperform GLM 5.2 in security benchmarks

 3.Age verification is just a precursor to automated attribution of speech(nonogra.ph)